-Once it is commercialised, the technology will enable palm oil processing facilities to turn oil palm fronds, trunks and empty fruit bunches into dried long fibre for matting, pallets, briquettes and biofuels.
+Once it is commercialised, the zero waste palm oil process technology will enable palm oil processing facilities to turn oil palm fronds, trunks and empty fruit bunches into dried long fibre for matting, pallets, briquettes and biofuels.
 The palm debris can also be used to make a bio-fertiliser that retains the nutrients from the palm tree, cutting chemical use and creating healthier soil.
 This in turn improves the palm fruit yield and the quality of the crude oil.

 Science & Technology Today foundation is a European leader in worldwide innovation research.
 We do consulting and market research for companies and governmental organisations about promising products and services, opportunities, threats and developments in technology.